pgManage/pgManage/README.md

-# Postage - A fast replacement for PGAdmin
+# Postage - A fast alternative to PGAdmin

 If you'd like to try Postage please go to ["Releases"](https://github.com/workflowproducts/postage/releases) and download the appropriate package for your OS.

 ### Application mode
 Releases marked "3.x.x" are Application mode packages.
-They run in a desktop window and connect to Postgres locally or remotely.
+They run in a desktop window and can connect to Postgres locally or remotely.
+These packages are self contained and very easy to install and remove.
+Note that all the thanks for our wonderful installation process goes to Github and the Electron team.

 ### Web Server mode
 Releases marked "Source code" run like a web server.
 This enables you to connect to Postage from any browser, even on a phone.
 Remember to set your firewall appropriately, or even better, use a VPN.
-This mode is the only mode available for phone/table access at this time.
+This mode is the only mode available for phone/tablet access.
+This mode makes it easy to install Postage on one box, then have multiple developers log in and work.
+We find it convenient when we're at a client site and need to work from whatever workstation we're in front of at that moment.

 ## Release Schedule